tayoha/Threes/README.md

 * The first player to get rid of all of their cards wins
 * The game may be played to determine a second place winner, third place winner, etc. by skipping the turns of the players who have already finished

 The interface is terminal-based and currently single-player.
-The use plays against the computer.
+The user plays against the computer.

 ## Usage